What is exposure compensation?

 Also, if you forget that you have exposure compensation set and move onto another scene, you won’t have an accurate exposure reading and your images will be overexposed (been there, done that, scratched my head like an idiot until I figured out what was wrong).

-Basically, don’t use it in manual mode.
+Basically, don’t use exposure compensation in manual mode.

 2. Exposure compensation in aperture priority mode